Search for car hire in Thessaloniki

-At base of Mount Olympus, Dion was formerly the sacred centre of Macedon, now an archaeological site covered in Greek and Roman ruins.
+At base of Mount Olympus, Dion was formerly the sacred centre of Macedon.
+It's now an archaeological site covered in Greek and Roman ruins.

 The hustle of this university town and transport hub flows through its quaint cafes and cool museums.

-High uptop this rock formation sits one of the largest monastery complexes.
+High atop this rock formation sits one of the largest monastery complexes.